anlijuncn/killPRML/Solution/readme.md

 # killPRML manual solution
 ---
-## Latex or Markdown?
+## Why Jupyter Notebook?
 ---
-I choose markdown + mathjax for easy share and display on webpage.
+I choose jupyter for easy share and display on webpage.
+Cause until now, I could not find elegant way for Latex on github.
 If you seek a Latex/PDF version, you are could check this [repo](https://github.com/zhengqigao/PRML-Solution-Manual) from @zhengqigao
 ## Progress
 - [ ] Chapter 2
 - [ ] Chapter 3